jerequin/restomaps/README.md

 ## Features

  - Display Restaurants using Google Maps Places API
-	 - Displays in Right Panel
+	 - Displays in Left Panel
  - Filter list using dropdown types
- 	 - Displays in Right Panel
+ 	 - Displays in Left Panel
  - See Destination from point A to point B
 	 - Direction Service
 	 - Direction Display
-	 - Displays in Right Panel the Streets
+	 - Displays in Left Panel the Streets
  - Draw Circle using DrawingManager Circle
 	 - Display Number of Restaurants (or any type you have set)
 	 - Search and Display Restaurants around the radius of the Circle